 Gandikota is a small place.
 The best option to stay is the APTDC complex near Gandikota fort.
 You need to call at this place to do the bookings as online mode is unavailable.

-Gandikota and Belum caves – What to see
+What to see near Gandikota and Belum caves

-A two day itinerary should include visit to the below places:
+A two-day itinerary should include a visit to the below places:

 Gorge and Pennar river

-Take a ride to the heaven with the beautiful view at the gorge!
+Take a ride to heaven with a beautiful view of the gorge!
 The rock formations here will leave you spellbound!
 They are so beautiful that they look as if some artist has beautifully carved them with a purpose.
 See the sunset at the place and you will find eternal peace and a memory of a lifetime!
 It is true that somethings cannot be expressed in words and the view here is definitely one of them!

 The second longest cave in India and the longest underground cave in India, Belum caves is indeed a treat for adventure enthusiasts.
 For instance, people fond of caving activity must surely visit this place.
 The tourism department has put lights in the caves and there is enough oxygen in the caves for people to venture in.
 The caves are formed by Chitravati river, when it emerged into the rocks and created this beauty.
 The caves were occupied by the Buddhist and Jain monks.
 You will be zapped by the formations you see inside the caves.
 In addition, Patalganga is another attraction for which you need to go 150 feet deep inside the caves.